Battle of Kontum: Main action

+On 13 May, the final reinforcements would arrive in Kontum, numbering 490 ARVN troops of the 44th Regiment as well as a small unit of three 82nd Airborne Jeeps equipped with TOW missiles.
+Due to the small numbers, it was primarily used to test the new TOW missiles, rather than to turn the tide of the battle.
+Two of the three TOW Jeeps would be deployed to cover Highway 14 later that evening, along with the 44th Regiment.

-On 13 May 1st Combat Aerial TOW Team (Hawk's Claw) pilots noticed signs of a large buildup to the north.
-At 22:30 that night there were reports of lights moving down Route 14.
+Later in the day, Combat Aerial TOW Team (Hawk's Claw) pilots noticed signs of a large buildup to the north.
+At 22:30 that night, there were reports of lights moving down Route 14.

 As captured documents stated that the attack would take place at 04:00 on 14 May, Truby suggested to Vann that they order an air strike in preparation.
-However, the heavy PAVN artillery build up that had signalled attack at Tan Canh and the FSBs was absent.
+However, the heavy PAVN artillery buildup that had signalled an attack at Tan Canh and the FSBs was absent.
 Even so, air support was requested.
 Another captured document indicated the attack had been moved back to 04:30, again, no attack occurred.
-Finally the defenders realized that PAVN intelligence would be operating on Hanoi time.
+Finally, the defenders realized that PAVN intelligence would be operating on Hanoi time.
 At 05:30 as predicted, the attack began.

 The PAVN attacked Kontum without the heavy artillery preparation that had been used at Tan Canh and drove straight down Route 14.
 The 48th PAVN Regiment and 203rd Tank Regiment attacked the city from the northwest.
 The 28th PAVN Regiment came from the north and the 64th and 141st PAVN Regiments attacked from the south.
 The ARVN artillery began targeting the T-54 tanks moving down Route 14.
 This targeting separated the supporting PAVN infantry from their tanks and allowed the ARVN tank killers to do their work.
 Two T-54s were destroyed by teams with LAWs.
-The sky was overcast and tactical air support was not able to operate, however, Hawk's Claw helicopters had arrived on the scene from Camp Holloway.
+The sky was overcast and tactical air (TACAIR) support was not able to operate, however, Hawk's Claw helicopters had arrived on the scene from Camp Holloway.
 Their helicopters and Jeeps had TOW missiles, which were powerful enough to penetrate a T-54.
 They found the PAVN tanks before they could find cover in the jungle and destroyed two more tanks.
 By 09:00 hours, the attack had been stopped.